accetto/ubuntu-vnc-xfce/README.md

 **This repository** contains resources for building Docker images based on [Ubuntu][docker-ubuntu], with [Xfce][xfce] desktops and headless **VNC**/[noVNC][novnc] environments.

-These images can be also successfully built and used on NAS devices.
+These images can also be successfully built and used on NAS devices.
 They have been tested with [Container Station][container-station] from [QNAP][qnap].

-The images are also used as bases for other Docker images with additional features (e.g. [accetto/ubuntu-vnc-xfce-firefox-default][accetto-docker-ubuntu-vnc-xfce-firefox-default] or [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-docker-ubuntu-vnc-xfce-firefox-plus]).
+The images are also used as base images for other Docker images with additional features (e.g. [accetto/ubuntu-vnc-xfce-firefox-default][accetto-docker-ubuntu-vnc-xfce-firefox-default] or [accetto/ubuntu-vnc-xfce-firefox-plus][accetto-docker-ubuntu-vnc-xfce-firefox-plus]).

 Containers created from these images are perfect for learning, testing or development, because they can be used headless over VNC using a **VNC Viewer** (e.g. [TigerVNC][tigervnc]] or [TightVNC][tightvnc]) or directly from a web browser over [noVNC][novnc].
 Any web browser supporting HTML5 can be used.
 Both **lite** and **full** [noVNC][novnc] clients are provided.

 It should be noticed, that the containers do not include any web browser and that they run under the privileged **root** user by default.
-However, the graphical editor [leafpad][leafpad] and the text editor [vim][vim] are already included and other applications can be added by the user easily.
+However, the graphical editor [mousepad][mousepad] and the text editor [vim][vim] are already included and other applications can be added by the user easily.

 The image contains the following components:

 - light-weight [Xfce][xfce] desktop environment
 - high-performance VNC server [TigerVNC][tigervnc] (TCP port **5901**)
 - [noVNC][novnc] HTML5 clients (full and lite) (TCP port **6901**)
-- light-weight graphical editor [leafpad][leafpad]
 - popular text editor [vim][vim]
+- lite but advanced graphical editor [mousepad][mousepad]

 The images are regularly maintained and rebuilt.
 The history of notable changes is documented in [CHANGELOG][this-changelog].